- 4 Affordable ServiceTitan Alternatives

 - Earlier last week, Home Advisor made an unsolicited offer to buy Angie’s List.

-- A few months ago, Google quietly began running a beta test in San Francisco where new Home Services Ads appear in place of the traditional Map Pack results for plumbers and electricians.
+- A few months ago, Google quietly began running a beta test where new Home Services Ads appear in place of the traditional Map Pack for plumbers and electricians.

 It’s worthy to note that HomeAdvisor and Thumbtack were originally set up to just sell the lead to the service contractor and not stay in the relationship.
-Angie’s List and Amazon actually work as an intermediary between the customer and the contractor.
+Angie’s List and Amazon actually work as intermediaries between the customer and the contractor.
 And now, Google is getting into the mix.

 1. Perform outstanding work (your best marketing is excellent customer service)